-178. Drainage Area D has an existing road that acts as a barrier and therefore falls under the minimum facility category identified as Case #1, where the excess runoff is blocked by Father Capodanno Blvd.
+186. Drainage Area D has an existing road that acts as a barrier and therefore falls under the minimum facility category identified as Case #1, where the excess runoff is blocked by Father Capodanno Blvd.
 This means when the proposed line of protection is placed, there will be no direct impact to the interior water levels due the line of protection.
-However, the interior water levels would be influenced by the exterior conditions (tide levels), which controls how much surface runoff is transported through the existing outfalls.
+However, the interior water levels would be influenced by the exterior conditions (tide levels), which control how much surface runoff is transported through the existing outfalls.
 The surface runoff that could potentially build up behind the existing outfalls, due to restriction of flow, would mostly occur in non-damaging areas.
 During coastal storm events, the amount of surface runoff that would be transported through these existing outfalls would be significantly reduced.
 In turn, this would lead to increase in interior flood stages in project area.
 Even though preservation of natural storage may not meet the traditional definition of minimum facility within EM 1110-2-1413 (Section 3-2 (b), (c), and (d)), the guidance offer flexibility on the selection of minimum facility and not acquiring restrictive easements for natural storage preservation could lead to more development, higher water levels and impact the capability of the interior flood loss reduction system to function over the project life as mentioned in EM 1110-2.
 At this time, the minimum facility includes restrictive easements to preserve open land for natural storage.
 The minimum facility plan proposed for Area D is described in the following paragraphs.

-180. An extension of the storm sewer is not needed because the plan alignment is landward of the existing outfall.
-The Minimum Facility for drainage Area D includes placing a new and a new gate chamber at the existing Quintard Street/Raritan Avenue outfall to prevent backflow through coastal storm risk management structure.
+188. An extension of the storm sewer is not needed because the plan alignment is landward of the existing outfall.
+The Minimum Facility for drainage Area D includes placing a new gate chamber at the existing Quintard Street/Raritan Avenue outfall to prevent backflow through coastal storm risk management structure.
 The gate chamber details are included in the Engineering and Design Appendix.
 The Minimum Facility will also include the preservation of 30.76 acres of natural flood storage area on land owned by NYC Parks.
 A restrictive easement will be obtained for the needed parcels.
-As part of the Minimum Facility Plan, Seaview Avenue and Father Capodanno Boulevard will be raised provide high ground to hydraulically separate Drainage Areas C and D. Figure 41 provides a plan view of the Minimum Facility Plan.
+Figure 41 provides a plan view of the Minimum Facility Plan.
 Ditches will be constructed along the landward side of the tentatively selected buried seawall/armored levee to collect local runoff and overtopping flows.
 Table 30 and 31 quantify the flooding elevations with the Minimum Facility Plan in place for Area D. The Equivalent Annual Damages (EAD) for Area D with Minimum Facilities measures in place is estimated to be approximately \$137,500 and the Total Annual Cost of the Minimum Facility measures is estimated to be approximately \$716,000.